dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The format described in this document, C-DNS (Compacted-DNS), focusses on the problem of capturing and storing large packet capture files of DNS traffic with the following goals in mind:

-* Minimize the file size for storage and transmission
+* Minimize the file size for storage and transmission.
-* Minimize the overhead of producing the packet capture file and the cost of any further (general purpose) compression of the file
+* Minimize the overhead of producing the packet capture file and the cost of any further (general purpose) compression of the file.

 This document contains:

-* A discussion of some common use cases in which DNS data is collected - (#data-collection-use-cases)
+* A discussion of some common use cases in which DNS data is collected, see (#data-collection-use-cases).
-* A discussion of the major design considerations in developing an efficient data representation for collections of DNS messages - (#design-considerations)
+* A discussion of the major design considerations in developing an efficient data representation for collections of DNS messages, see (#design-considerations).
-* A description of why CBOR [@!RFC7049] was chosen for this format - (#choice-of-cbor)
+* A description of why CBOR [@!RFC7049] was chosen for this format, see (#choice-of-cbor).
-* A conceptual overview of the C-DNS format - (#cdns-format-conceptual-overview)
+* A conceptual overview of the C-DNS format, see (#cdns-format-conceptual-overview).
-* The definition of the C-DNS format for the collection of DNS messages - (#cdns-format-detailed-description).
+* The definition of the C-DNS format for the collection of DNS messages, see (#cdns-format-detailed-description).
-* Notes on converting C-DNS data to PCAP format - (#cdns-to-pcap)
+* Notes on converting C-DNS data to PCAP format, see (#cdns-to-pcap).
-* Some high level implementation considerations for applications designed to produce C-DNS - (#data-collection)
+* Some high level implementation considerations for applications designed to produce C-DNS, see (#data-collection).

 # Terminology